erikkroes/erikkroes-nl/src/blog/i-made-this-website-with-html.md

 ---
 title: I made this website with HTML
+description: >-
-description: 'This website is 100% semantic.
+  This website is 100% semantic.
 There are no <div>s or <span>s.
-Every element has been chosen to play a role, because every element has a role. '
+Every element has been chosen to play a role, because every element has a role.
-date: 2021-03-20
+date: 2021-03-20T00:00:00.000Z
 cover: ''
 cover-alt: ''
+_template: post
 ---

 This website is 100% semantic.
 There are no `<div>`s or `<span>`s.
 Every element has been chosen to play a role, because every element has a role.

 I even tried to follow the HTML [Document Outline](https://html5doctor.com/outlines/).
 Still some possible improvement there, but at least that's not actively used right now.
 (I'm still a fan of the idea though.
 One of very few probably.)